Skip to content

 9. Package Provider (flavorpack, optional)

-uv add flavorpack
+uv tool install flavorpack

 flavorpack package --format pspf